UWPCE-PythonCert/PythonCertDevel/source/exercises/list_lab.rst

 NOTE: on Windows, there is a python launcher which, if everything is configured correctly will look at that line to know you want python3 if there is more than one python on your system.

-If this doesn't work on Windows, jsut run the file some other way:
+If this doesn't work on Windows, just run the file some other way:

- - ``python list_lab.py
+ - ``python list_lab.py``
  - with ``run`` in ipython
  - from your IDE or editor is you are using one